Sons from Afar: Characters

 Abigail "Gram" Tillerman: The Tillerman children's maternal grandmother, Gram took them in at the end of Homecoming, the first book in the cycle.
 She is 64 years old and lives on her family farm with her grandchildren.
 She is an older version of Dicey, her eldest grandchild and sees the good in all the Tillermans.

 James Tillerman: Now almost 16 years old, James has grown into a quiet, insecure young man who is described as having dark hair, a thin, narrow face, and hazel eyes who looks younger than his age.
 He is embarrassed by himself, afraid of being labeled a "dork" or "brain".
-He does not share these feelings with his grandmother because he is afraid of worrying her, although Sammy and Maybeth see through James's facade but do not tell him.
+He does not share these feelings with his grandmother because he is afraid of worrying her, although Sammy and Maybeth see through James' facade but do not tell him.

 He has a hard time asking for things from his grandmother or others (for fear that they will say no) and gives up easily.
 He is highly intelligent, taking all A-track - advanced - courses at the local high school; however, he lacks athletic ability and physical confidence.
 He fears the pain of injury.
 Despite this, he has joined the baseball team because he wants to look well-rounded on his college applications.
 Even though he hates it and wants to quit, he does not because he does not want people to think he is a quitter.

 During the story James changes his post-high school goal from becoming a lawyer and building up a business to becoming a medical doctor.
 His part-time job at a doctor's office and his helping diagnose a patient with a bladder problem is a main factor in his change of heart.

 Throughout most of the book, he is frustrated with Sammy because of his brother's lack of intellectual curiosity and ambition and his stubborn attitude.
 At the same time, he is envious of his brother's natural athletic ability and self-confidence and self-acceptance.
-James's respect for Sammy grows when James sees Sammy's bravery and courage when he stands up to a violent grown man at a bar on their search for their father.
+James' respect for Sammy grows when James sees Sammy's bravery and courage when he stands up to a violent grown man at a bar on their search for their father.

-Even though he never finds his father, James's experiences teach him that he needs to accept himself for who he is so that he does not "get lost from himself", the way he believes his father had done.
+Even though he never finds his father, James' experiences teach him that he needs to accept himself for who he is so that he does not "get lost from himself", the way he believes his father had done.
 It also teaches him to accept his brother.